dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/AdvancedConfigurationsUbuntu/PowerScale_CSI.rst

 Expected Results
 ------------------

-* After the successful execution of the ``omnia.yml`` playbook, the PowerScale CSI drivers are installed in the isilon namespace, created on the nodes.
+* After the successful execution of the ``omnia.yml`` playbook, the PowerScale CSI driver is deployed in the isilon namespace.
 * Along with PowerScale driver installation a storage class named **ps01** is also created.
 The details of the storage class are as follows: ::

     apiVersion: storage.k8s.io/v1